-The Northland Youth Summit 2018 will be held in Whangarei at North Tec from the 5th – 7th of September.
+The Northland Youth Summit 2018 was held in Whangarei at North Tec from the 5th – 7th of September.

-This is a platform for young people to develop the confidence to speak up about the issues and future aspirations that matter to them and their communities.
+This was a platform for young people to develop the confidence to speak up about the issues and future aspirations that matter to them and their communities.

 This is a FREE event for youth aged 12-24 in Northland with 80 spots available.

-This year the summit consists of seven workshops led by experts in the creative mediums as shown below:
+This year the summit consisted of seven workshops led by experts in the creative mediums as shown below:

 Music – Compose and perform a song telling your story in a musical style of the group’s choice.

 Visual Arts (Print) – Design a piece of artwork using print methods based on the ‘our visions, our futures’ theme.

 3D Digital – Projection mapping is where digital imagery is projected onto buildings/objects etc. through a large scale projector.
 You will be creating designs that will become a part of a 3D projection mapping exhibition.